Naime-m/WardrobeAPI/README.md

 ## Getting Started

-You have a few choices when entering a food in the API :
+You have a few choices when entering a garment in the API :
 - The name
 - The color
 - The description